Edison, New Jersey: Telecommunications

-In 1982, the BPU and New Jersey Bell, after receiving thousands of complaints from both North and South Edison residents, made an exception that any calls originating and terminating in the Township would be considered a local call.
-This was due to the new home construction in Edison where existing cables that belonged to the Rahway central office were assigned to give new phone service to over 400 homes.
+In 1982, the BPU and New Jersey Bell, after receiving thousands of complaints from both North and South Edison residents, made an exception: any calls originating and terminating in the Township would be considered local calls.
+This was due to new home construction in Edison, where existing cables from the Rahway central office were rerouted to provide new phone service to over 400 homes.

-In 1997, mandatory ten-digit dialing came to Edison with the introduction of Area code 732.
-Edison residents living on Roxy Avenue once again were in the spotlight in the news, with one side of the street served by the Rahway central office (Area code 732) and the other side of the street is served by the Plainfield central office (Area Code 908).
+In 1997, mandatory ten-digit dialing was introduced in Edison with the introduction of Area code 732.
+Edison residents living on Roxy Avenue were once again in the news, with one side of the street served by the Rahway central office (Area Code 732) and the other side by the Plainfield central office (Area Code 908).
 Residents complained to the BPU and Bell Atlantic that it would be easier to yell across the street than dial a ten-digit number to call their neighbor across the street.

 Edison has Cablevision's Optimum cable television service.
-Before Cablevision, there was TKR, which was so poorly run that many FCC and BPU complaints about programming and many town hall meetings eventually forced change.
-TKR was bought out by Cablevision.
+Before Cablevision, there was TKR, which was so poorly run that numerous FCC and BPU complaints about programming, along with many town hall meetings, eventually forced change.
+Cablevision bought out TKR.